Action on the High Seas . . .

-The Kaiser’s Pirates is being run for the eleventh time this year.
-The game pits 20 of Imperial Germany’s best commerce raiders, both warships and converted civilian ships, in cat-and-mouse action against a multinational merchant fleet.
+The Kaiser’s Pirates pits 20 of Imperial Germany’s best commerce raiders, both warships and converted civilian ships, in cat-and-mouse action against a multinational merchant fleet.
 However, British naval forces lurk at every turn.
 Will your ships follow in the footsteps of the storied Wolf or find themselves disabled, captured, or sunk before they can do much damage to allied shipping (like so many of the Kaiser’s other pirates)?

 Tournament Structure: This tournament will feature three quick 4-player heats (with 3-player games as needed).
-At the end of each heat, players will be assigned round points based on their finish (as they are in the TKP full game) – 4 for first, 3 for second, 2 for third, 1 for fourth, and 0 for not scoring at all.
+At the end of each heat, players will be assigned round points based on their finish (as they are in the The Kaiser's Pirates full game) – 4 for first, 3 for second, 2 for third, 1 for fourth, and 0 for not scoring at all.

 For the semi-finals, players will be seeded according to the following hierarchy: